Transitional English Course

 What if my teacher cannot attend the training?
 Can he/she just get the materials from someone else?
 Could I send another teacher from my school in his/her place?

-No. Only teachers who have completed the training in-person can teach the course.
+No. Only teachers who have completed the training in-person can teach the course as required by the State and the participating school’s agreement with Illinois Central College.
 The materials provided during the training and in the Teacher’s Guide are intellectual property and cannot be shared with schools or individuals not participating in the program.

-I want to offer the course to students at my school.
+I want to offer the course at my school.
 What should I do?